 Being Present, Balanced and Involved

 Many families are left with only one choice when it comes to schooling for their children…and that is public school.
 As Christians we worry about our children, their influences and the matters of the heart.
-Homeschooling is great for some families, and Christian school is an option for even fewer – with public schooling being the most commonly used way to education children in the U.S. can we really do so and raise Christian kids at the same time?
+Homeschooling is great for some families, and Christian school is an option for even fewer – with public schooling being the most commonly used way to educate children in the U.S. can we really do so and raise Christian kids at the same time?
 The answer is yes, but it is not easy.

 Be Present, Balanced and Involved in your Kids Lives…Both as School and at Home